 Our efforts include partnerships with seven affiliated community health centers as well as a host of other community-based organizations, advocacy groups, and neighborhood committees.
 As the first hospital to publish a Patient Bill of Rights, BIDMC remains committed to providing equitable care and access to all, and have implemented a number of initiatives to ensure delivery of culturally responsive care.
-We are actively engaged in the design of new models of care, both in the community and in the hospital, all with an eye towards achieving our audacious goals of eliminating preventable harm by 2012 and offering an exceptional patient experience.
+We are actively engaged in the design of new models of care, both in the community and in the hospital, all with an eye towards achieving our audacious goals of eliminating preventable harm and offering an exceptional patient experience.